Emily Beecroft: Personal life

 Beecroft was born on 19 November 1999, a triplet with two sisters.
-She lives in Traralgon, Victoria.
+She lived in Traralgon, Victoria.
 She was born deaf in her left ear and with a right arm limb deficiency.
-In 2020, she is studying part-time media and communications at La Trobe University.
+In 2020, she studied part-time media and communications at La Trobe University.
+She moved to the Queensland Sunshine Coast and in 2022 was studying a Bachelor of Communications at the University of the Sunshine Coast.

 Swimming career

 Beecroft played netball and participated in athletics, but eventually decided to concentrate on swimming.
 In 2010, she competed won ten medals at the School Sports Championships, and was awarded the Sportsmanship Award in 2012.
 Competing for the Traralgon Swimming Club, she swam a personal best time to take the bronze medal in the 50 metre breaststroke multi-class event at the National Open Championships in May 2013.

 By March 2015, Beecroft was ranked in the top five in the world in the 50 metre butterfly, 50 metre and 100 metre freestyle and in the top 15 in all her other events.
 She made her international debut at the US Para Championships in Bismarck, North Dakota, in December 2015, where she was officially classified S9, and swam second in the 50 metre butterfly, and 50 metre and 100 metre freestyle events.
 She won gold in the 50 metre freestyle and 100 metre butterfly events at the 2015 Australian Open Championships, and the 2016 Australian Age Championships.